Group transference techniques for the estimation of the decoherence times and capacities of quantum Markov semigroups: Examples

-In this section, we combine tools coming from non-commutative functional inequalities and the operator space results of the previous section to find decoherence times for transferred QMS as defined in \Cref{sect1}.
+Here, we illustrate the method developed in the previous sections by listing examples of known QMS, that can be seen as transferred from classical semigroups.
+We focus on the \emph{decoherence-time} of the QMS, a notion that generalizes the mixing-time to non-primitive evolutions.
 We recall that for a general QMS (not necessarily selfadjoint), the decoherence time is defined for any $\eps>0$ as